 TG: How do you know you have it or have accomplished it?

-EW: Happens pretty quickly for me.
+EW: It happens pretty quickly for me.
 After I match the wine to the color on the scale I’m pretty much done.

 TG: How do you actually observe wine?

-EW: When I look at a glass of wine I almost always tip it away from me and roll the glass in my fingers.
-At the same time I’m looking at the color I’m also watching the viscosity and the staining because the wine is moving and reflecting light.
-I’m also looking down at the core and then at the rim for sediment for brightness, for clarity.
+EW: When I look at a glass of wine, I almost always tip it away from me and roll the glass in my fingers.
+At the same time I’m looking at the color, I’m also watching the viscosity and the staining because the wine is moving and reflecting light.
+I’m also looking down at the core and then at the rim for sediment for brightness and for clarity.
 All that’s happening pretty much at once.

 TG: What are you trying to learn and/or accomplish when smelling a wine?